-In the June oven that we used, the the pizza came out soft and doughy — like a cross between bread and grits — but baking it a little longer or on a pizza stone would give it more of a crunch.
-The convenience alone is worth the price since making a cauliflower pizza crust from scratch is quite the ordeal.
-Overall, we recommend picking one of these up during your next trip to Trader Joe's.
+In the June oven that we used, the pizza came out soft and doughy — like a cross between bread and grits — but baking it a little longer or on a pizza stone would give it more of a crunch.
+The convenience alone is worth the price, since making a cauliflower pizza crust from scratch is quite the ordeal.
+Overall, we recommend picking up one of these during your next trip to Trader Joe's.
 Be warned, it's so satisfying, you'll probably want the whole thing to yourself — and since one serving is only 80 calories, it's not necessarily the worst choice to make!

 - "Tastes a little like polenta."

 - "Definitely needs to be salted."